-Organizations (PO).
-The water purification devices included in the proposed VPA are as of now implemented by PO - Midland Microfin Limited4 and the solar lighting systems are implemented by Midland Microfin Limited, Samasta Microfinance Ltd (Samasta)5 and Shri Kshetra Dharmasthala Rural Development Project (SKDRDP)6.
+The program is a voluntary initiative coordinated by Micro Energy Credits Corporation Private Limited (MEC), the CME of the PoA, and implemented by several Partner Organizations (PO).
+The water purification devices included in the VPA are as of now implemented by PO - Evangelical Social Action Forum (ESAF)4 and Shri Kshetra Dharmasthala Rural Development Project (SKDRDP)5 in the state of Karnataka and Kerala and the solar lighting systems are implemented by and the solar lighting systems are implemented by and the solar lighting systems are implemented by PO- Muthoot Microfin Limited6, Sarala Women Welfare Society7 and SKDRDP.
 Several additional PO's may implement water purification devices and the solar lighting systems.
 The exact identity and details of the PO's and the number of water purification devices and solar lighting systems implemented will be made available at the time of verification as deployment of these systems is done in a phased manner depending on demand from clients.

 Under the VPA, MEC works with project partners to develop a successful and diversified clean energy-lending program.
 The clean energy program addresses typical barriers for low-income clients including education, price, finance, and supply and aftersales service.
-MEC trains project partners to implement the clean energy lending program, as well as a robust and transparent carbon credit monitoring and tracking system to quantify and record the volume of carbon emission reductions created through the clean energy program.
-The carbon finance is used to expand and sustain the clean energy program through:
+MEC trains project partners to implement the clean energy lending program, as well as a robust and transparent carbon credit monitoring and tracking system to